medtaher123/Zombie_Cow_Game_Prolog/README.md

 - **Stay in Place**: `a.`

 These controls are configurable and can be adjusted in the configuration file to suit your preferences.

+# Feel Free to Fork and Contribute
+Feel free to fork this project, make improvements, or open pull requests.
+Contributions are always welcome!